allesklar/tkh_admin_panel/README.md

     $ bundle

+Install the admin_sidebar partial

+		$ rails g tkh_admin_panel:install

-And then of course restart your server!
-Typically:
+And then of course start or restart your server!

 		$ rails s